 “Yeah, and be respectful,” said a girl wearing a Cubs t-shirt.
-“But for me, that’s not enough.
+“Not only to the teacher.
+Also to one another.
 When I’m in a group, I can’t learn when people are playing around or fighting or not sharing in the work.”

 “Alright, this looks pretty good,” said Ms. Sneed.
 “Let’s test it.
 If everyone does these things, will everyone be safe and learning?”

 “I think we’re missing something,” whispered a shy boy.
 “After all, if kids are rowdy, they could get hurt.”